 Time Commitment and Communication Expectations:

 The amount of time given to this program by the mentor can depend on the mentorship.
 Involvement can range from a quick discussion over email to an in-person visit to the mentor’s company or organization.
 As mentoring relationships can take many forms, we encourage mentors and mentees to develop a communication and engagement strategy that best fits the relationship.
 This being said, we expect that students and mentors will be in touch as least every 6 weeks via email, phone, Skype, Google Hangouts or meeting in-person.
 Selected mentees have been instructed to communicate professionally and in a timely manner.The length of the relationship is up to you and your mentee.
 We hope that it will last throughout the student’s college career, but we also know student career goals can change over time and so if appropriate, the relationship can cease at any time you both feel is right.
-Formally, mentors and mentees are connected through the academic year, and mentors and mentees can be matched again every October.
+Formally, mentors and mentees are connected through the academic year.

 This program is open to any Alumni from the University of Kansas, as well as any other professionals that are looking for an opportunity to connect with KU and provide assistance to our Business students.
 We accept mentors from all levels of career, no matter the levels or years of experience.
 Our program also includes mentors who are located not only in the local Lawrence/Kansas City area, but from across the nation and even abroad!
 E-mentoring over email, phone, video chat, text message, or social media is very common, and welcomed!